hazelcast/hazelcast/docs/design/sql/02-operator-interface.md

 ## Implementation Guidelines
 Operator implementations must adhere to the following rules:
+1. Operator's state is not required to be thread-safe
 1. Use row batches to minimize evaluation overhead
-1. Do not block the thread waiting for data send or receive
+1. Avoid blocking the thread while waiting for data send or receive
 1. Avoid blocking synchronization when possible

 [1]: https://dl.acm.org/doi/10.1109/69.273032 "Volcano - An Extensible and Parallel Query Evaluation System"